 Tony Perriello, J.D., Program Director, Associate Professor

 You won't find a better qualified faculty to guide the criminal justice professionals of tomorrow.
-We have instructors who have been elected and appointed to important Vermont state positions, have practiced law as prosecutors, taught at the Vermont Police Academy, and even served on an international war crimes tribunal.
+We have instructors who have been elected and appointed to important Vermont state positions, have practiced law as prosecutors, and even served on an international war crimes tribunal.
 They teach you what they've learned on the job, giving you valuable insight.

 You'll learn by doing, starting in your first semester.
 Thanks to our Upside-Down Curriculum, you'll take a variety of criminal justice courses in your first year.
 This early learning allows you to accomplish more in the field during your internships, giving you greater depth and breadth of experience.

 Enter your field with confidence that's backed by experience and expertise.